All the Little-Known Things to Do in Morocco [2022 Guide]

-If you never visited Morocco before or haven’t had the time to visit it properly, you might wonder what are the best things to do in Morocco in order to get the most out of your trip.
+If you never visited Morocco or haven’t had the time to visit it properly, you might wonder what the best things to do in Morocco are, in order to get the most out of your trip.

 Many of my friends thought Morocco was composed of Saharien dunes, camels, and people drinking Moroccan mint tea all day long to forget the fact that there is no WIFI!
-Well, in some places that is true, but this is very ra1re (and by the way, people in these places might be living in one of the best lifestyles, relaxed and happy).
+Well, in some places, that is true (and by the way, people in these places might be having one of the healthiest lifestyles, relaxed and happy).
 This being said, some Moroccan cities can beat western cities in term of modernity and progressivity.

 Medinas are the heartbeat of Moroccan cities and the place where locals go find great deals on local products.
 It is also an attractive place for tourists as it offers a beautiful mix of colors and smells along with a unique and very ancient architecture.